uploadtigris/Solar-Panel-Sites/README.md

 ### Average Monthly DNI

-If we look at the means at the annual level at a geospatial mean, we can see the relative intensity is clearly strongest in the states of California, Arizona, and New Mexico.
+If we look at the mean of each state annually, we can see the relative intensity is clearly strongest in the states of California, Arizona, and New Mexico.

 ![Mean DNI](images/Mean_DNI.png)